krist00fer/tessel-azure-labs/labs/dockers/README.md

-Calling a RESTful service from your Tessel running in a Docker container on Linux hosted in an Azure VM.
+Calling a REST API from your Tessel running in a Docker container on Linux hosted in an Azure VM.
 =============
 In this lab we will run a RESTful service in a Docker container and call it from our Tessel.
 On the server side we setup a host to run the container and deploy our service to.
 This lab is a continuation on the Websites lab and the clientside code is identical.
 On the development machine we will use a lightweight Linux VM to run the xplat-cli command line tools we use to control the Docker host in Azure.